svanschu/KBirthday/README.md

 #### Error - The language xx-XX don't exist ####
 - You need to install the specific language files for you language.
 You can download or create those files at: https://opentranslators.transifex.com/projects/p/opentranslators/language/es_ES/?project=2719

+#### How to position the module at the bottom of Kunena? ####
+- Go to the module configuration and choose the kunena_bottom layout on the right.
+And then choose the module position kunena_bottom.
+If it is not in the list, just type it into the field and save the module.